-The Cost of Living in Nicaragua 2023
+The Cost of Living in Nicaragua 2024

-The Cost of Living in Nicaragua 2023
+The Cost of Living in Nicaragua 2024

 For the last year or so, inflation and the cost of living have risen rapidly around the Western world.
-However, the cost of living in Nicaragua in 2023 is still extremely affordable.
+However, the cost of living in Nicaragua in 2024 is still extremely affordable.
 Whether you’re looking for a place to retire, thinking about working remotely from Nicaragua or just looking for a more cost effective place to spend some time traveling, Nicaragua’s Emerald Coast is affordable, vibrant and full of opportunities.

 Defining a “Cost of Living”

+The term “cost of living” has come to signify the amount of money that a person needs to live, but it covers more than that and of course, different people require different needs to live.
+In 2024, it usually means the minimum viable amount that somebody requires to survive in terms of housing, food and basic necessities.
 Implicitly, this definition relies on the assumption that each person is earning wages or a salary, in order to purchase what they need.
 Over the last year, the world has been hit by rising costs and shortages in fuel, certain food necessities and affordable housing – yet Nicaragua has managed to maintain a relatively low cost of living, compared to many developed nations such as the United States, Canada, Great Britain or Australia.

-It is possible to survive on a very low amount each month.
+Sure, it’s possible to survive on a very low amount each month.
 But the fact is that in Nicaragua, it’s possible to live comfortably on an affordable amount.
 Everything is relative however, when it comes to your needs and the great thing is that the cost of living in Nicaragua caters to all tastes – whether you’re happy living alone in a beachfront surf studio, or you prefer air conditioning, a nanny/maid service and weekly massages.
 Things, of course, may be inexpensive for many foreigners, yet not that affordable for many locals.

 Generally, the cost of living in Nicaragua relates to the following fields that we’ll go through one by one.
 They are housing, utilities, taxes, food and drink, transport, employees/staff, healthcare and entertainment.
 There are of course many more categories, but these are the ones that most commonly affect our day to day lives.
 For the purposes of this blog we have chosen to base our costs for a couple living inside a gated community such as Hacienda Iguana.
 So of course you could definitely live in Nicaragua for a lower budget but as a base standard of living we choose this community to be represented.

 Housing